 New SEO vs old SEO

 You’ve probably already read loads of articles and advice on how to get your site ranking high in Google and other search engines.
 But here’s the thing: with everything in the search industry continually changing, with Google rolling out new algorithms and updating old ones, if you think SEO will get you quick results, think again.

-A while back, having more backlinks to your site than your competitors would get you more traffic and higher rankings than them, now it’s about much more than that.
-There are many more factors that influence ranks and it takes time to build a good SEO strategy that can increase your rankings over time.
+A while back, having more backlinks to your site than your competitors would have been enough for you to out-rank them, now it’s about much more than that.
+There are many more factors that influence rankings these days and it takes time to build a good SEO strategy that can increase your rankings over time.
 Creating unique, quality content that your audience is interested takes effort.
 Plus, it’s no longer just about creating a page of content and optimising it with the right keywords.
 You now need to add to that some interlinking, backlinks, engagement and social interaction in order to make that page count for search engines and get it to rank higher.

-So, if you’re a new business, forget about generic keywords like “professional hairdresser” and instead go with more specific phrases and questions that people actually search for.
-You should also go with local keywords as competition will be lower for keywords that include a specific city or neighbourhood.
+So, if you’re a new business, forget about stuffing your content with generic keywords like “professional hairdresser” and instead go with more specific phrases and words that your potential customers will be searching for.
+Use variations of your main keyword, synonyms, related terms and long-tail keywords.
+You should also consider mentioning your location as competition will be lower for keywords that include a specific city or neighbourhood.

 The more specific you are with your keywords, the better the chances of attracting the right audience who is actually interested in your content and your business.
 If you want to learn more about the differences between the new and the old SEO, this article is pretty informative.